LPP (company): LPP as a tax payer

 According to a report by the Ministry of Finance, in 2018, LPP was ranked third among the largest CIT payers in Poland in the commercial sector.

-Since 2016, the company has paid a total of PLN 5.4 bn to the state budget for taxes and other tributes, while its contribution to the Polish budget in 2021 alone amounted to nearly 1.6 bn.
+Since 2016, the company has paid a total of PLN 7.6 bn to the state budget for taxes and other tributes, while its contribution to the Polish budget in 2022 alone amounted to nearly 1.7 bn.

-CSR and charitable activity
+Charitable activity

-Since its inception, LPP has been acting for the benefit of people in need and local communities.
-In addition, in December 2017, LPP established LPP Foundation.
+In December 2017, the company established the LPP Foundation.
 The aim of its activities is to support people threatened by social exclusion, help people in difficult life situations and ensure health protection.